amir-h-rassafi/bunq-php-chat/readme.md

-# Bunq Task -- create simple chat app with php/slim.
+# Create simple chat app with php/slim.

 ### NOTE!
 It is so simple, without any Auth, any Websocket, any Status management!